Creating a design¶

 interfaces:

-# specify incoming interfaces connections of `ip1_name` IP
+# specify the incoming interface connections of the `ip1_name` IP

 {ip1_name}: